braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 There are some requirements for selecting your property:

 - Must map to the `id` field of your selected catalog.
 - **If you selected Purchase Object:** Must be the `product_id` or a field of your interaction event's `properties`.
-This field can be nested.
 - **If you selected Custom Event:** Must be a field of your custom event's `properties`.
-This field can be nested.
+- The field can be nested
+- The field can be in an array (of multiple catalog items within a single event).
+It will be automatically be flattened.

 ### Step 5: Train the recommendation